Home > Guides > how to start a small clothing business from home

-How to Start a Small Clothing Business from Home?
+How to Start a Small Clothing Business From Home in India (2025)

-India's fashion industry is booming with a massive Rs.
-6 lakh crore market that grows bigger every year.
+India's fashion industry is booming, with a massive market projected to reach ₹9.19 trillion (approximately $110 billion) in 2025, that going to grow bigger every year.
 Young people love shopping online for trendy clothes, making now the perfect time to learn how to start a small clothing business from home.

 Follow these proven steps to launch your small clothing business from home successfully.